RilRis/PetFinder_data_analysis/README.md

 2) For each state, determine the number of dogs listed and identify most popular dog breeds and names with **stats_per_state.ipynb**

 3) Use data from the US Census to provide context for the PetFinder data

-	a) Use **census_ACS_analysis.ipynb** to retrieve and interpret economic and household data for each state from the 2023 ACS 1-year data
+	- Use **census_ACS_analysis.ipynb** to retrieve and interpret economic and household data for each state from the 2023 ACS 1-year data

-	b) Compare the census data to the PetFinder state-by-state analysis results with **compare_to_census.ipynb**
+	- Compare the census data to the PetFinder state-by-state analysis results with **compare_to_census.ipynb**